ipfs-inactive/blog/content/post/081-ethdenver-2020.md

 Next week, the IPFS team will be heading to Denver, Colorado for [ETHDenver](https://www.ethdenver.com/), one of the biggest Ethereum and decentralized web developer-focused events in the US.
 We’re very excited to connect with the dweb community during a week full of presentations, workshops, [#BUIDLathon](https://www.ethdenver.com/buidlweek/)-ing, and community gathering.

-On Thursday, February 13, the IPFS Community is hosting the [Distributed Networks Summit](http://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), featuring speakers and workshops from IPFS Core, Protocol Labs, Textile, ProtoSchool, 3Box, RTrade Technologies, Pinata, Althea, Quorum Control, Kauri, and more!
-[Register to attend](http://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs) so you can figure out how to implement IPFS in your dapp, with the advice from leading experts.
-Think of it as our early Valentine’s Day gift from us to you. 💝
+On Thursday, February 13, the IPFS Community is hosting the [Distributed Networks Summit](https://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs), featuring speakers and workshops from IPFS Core, Protocol Labs, Textile, ProtoSchool, 3Box, RTrade Technologies, Pinata, Althea, Quorum Control, Kauri, and more!
+[Register to attend](https://www.eventbrite.com/e/distributed-networks-summit-ipfs-friends-tickets-86959928487?aff=protocollabs) so you can figure out how to implement IPFS in your dapp, with the advice from leading experts.
+Think of it as our early Valentine’s Day gift from the IPFS community to you. 💝

 ## Did we mention we have bounties?